Buying a Home Out of State

-The Realtor and Buyer relationship is an important one.
+The Agent and Buyer relationship is an important one.
 When you're relocating or buying a home out of state you need an agent you can trust and rely on.
-Since you won't be in the area day-to-day, we will be with you through every step of the buying process.
+Since you won't be in the area day-to-day, we will be your "eyes and ears" through every step of the buying process.
 We'll take the time to really understand your specific wants and needs and be intricately involved in ensuring you make the best use of your time viewing the right houses.
 But don't take our word for it, read our happy client reviews.

 Consider a Relocation Specialist

-It's best to work with an agent that's a Certifed Relocation Specialist.
+It's best to work with an agent that's a Certified Relocation Specialist.
 As a Relocation Specialist, we've gone through the extra training to make sure your relocation is as smooth and enjoyable as possible.
-From connecting you with reputable movers, title companies, or local experts in the area, we can help you with nearly every aspect of your move, in addition to finding and negotiating your home purchase.
+In addition to finding and negotiating your home purchase, we can also help with nearly every aspect of your move.
+From connecting you with reputable movers, title companies, and other local experts in the area.

 Be Aware of Online Scams